-Korean BBQ – as you may know I am fully okay to drive almost an hour to get my hands on some Korean BBQ, and I do.
-That is also the same place I had Vietnamese Daikon and Carrot Pickles oddly enough.
+The best Vietnamese Pickled Daikon and Carrot are at Korean BBQ restaurants.
+A close second is the recipe below.
+As you may know I am fully okay to drive almost an hour to get my hands on some Korean BBQ, and I do.
 If you have been following along you know that I have figured out how to make my own Kalbi (Korean BBQ Beef Short Ribs) but I missed the pickled veggies.
 So I did a bit of research and felt like an idiot for paying what I have been paying for this when buying from a store.
 It is so easy to make !
 I mean really easy.

 The hardest part was the chopping, and chopping isn’t really hard at all.
 Little hint: pick out the container you are going to use first and cut both the Daikon and Carrot to that length.